 Principal Investigator

 Diana received her Bachelor of Science from Haverford College and subsequently worked with Dr. Jason Cyster at the University of California, San Francisco.
 She completed her doctoral training in the Yale Immunobiology Department with Dr. Ruslan Medzhitov under an NSF Graduate Fellowship where she studied epigenetic and transcriptional mechanisms regulating immune response genes.
 She went on to focus on the SWI/SNF complex in her postdoctoral studies at Stanford University under Dr. Gerald Crabtree.
 During that time, she was the recipient of the Helen Hay Whitney Foundation Postdoctoral Fellowship, the Ann Schreiber Research Training Program of Excellence Award, and the K99/R00 Pathway to Independence Award.
-She enjoys spending time outdoors with her sons.
+She joined the Salk Institute as an Assistant Professor in the Molecular and Cell Biology Laboratory in 2015, was promoted to Associate Professor in 2021, and Professor in 2025.
+She holds the Kieckhefer Foundation Chair.
+She is the recipient of the American Cancer Society Research Scholar Award, the Pew-Stewart Scholar for Cancer Research Award, as well as the V Foundation Scholar and All-Star Awards.

 Research Associates